 He managed to get the Lizzie in alongside the Cobb just fine despite Johnny Johnson’s (the Harbourmaster’s) warning.
 I think that he hoped to get away for the bay cruise before the water ran away from him but in the end he didn’t and he was stuck.
 But did that really matter?
 He had got to Lyme Regis.
 His passengers had gone ashore.
 They had longer ashore than planned but they had been ashore.
 And the day’s revenue remained intact.

-Two weeks later on another low-ish tide he tried to do the same thing again but unfortunately the Lizzie sniffed the bottom on the way in and ended up with her bow onto the jetty.
+Later in the season on another very low tide he tried to do the same thing again but unfortunately the Lizzie sniffed the bottom on the way in and ended up with her bow onto the jetty.
 But again did this matter?
 The weather was fine with only light airs on both occasions.
 The bottom at Lyme Regis was flat and sandy.
 And both times the Lizzie floated off again later in the afternoon and steamed back to Torquay none the worse for her adventures.

 I pestered my parents to take me to Lyme Regis for the trip round the bay all that season and eventually they gave in and took me and my brother from our home in Weymouth on the bus on Thursday 17th August, that fateful day.
 For me it was very exciting going aboard a paddle steamer I had not seen before.
 For departure I went down to watch the engines, as I often did.
 The telegraph went to “full astern”.
 After a short while I thought that I would stick my head out of the aft sponson door to see how far we had got and was surprised to see that we were still alongside the pier.
 We were stuck.